Hengist and Horsa: Modern influence

 Hengist and Horsa have appeared in a variety of media in the modern period.
 Written between 1616 and 1620, Thomas Middleton's play Hengist, King of Kent features portrayals of both Hengist and Horsa (as Hersus).
 On 6 July 1776, the first committee for the production of the Great Seal of the United States convened.
 One of three members of the committee, Thomas Jefferson, proposed that one side of the seal feature Hengist and Horsa, "the Saxon chiefs from whom we claim the honor of being descended, and whose political principles and form of government we assumed".

 "Hengist and Horsus" appear as antagonists in the play Vortigern and Rowena, which was touted as a newly discovered work by William Shakespeare in 1796, but was soon revealed as a hoax by William Henry Ireland.
 The pair have plaques in the Walhalla Temple at Regensburg, Bavaria, which honours distinguished figures of German history.

 During World War II, two British military gliders took their names from the brothers: the Slingsby Hengist and the Airspeed Horsa.
 The 20th-century American poet Robinson Jeffers composed a poem titled Ode to Hengist and Horsa.
 Likewise, Jorge Luis Borges's poem Hengist Quiere Hombres (449 A.D.) was published in translation in The New Yorker in 1977.

 In 1949, Prince Georg of Denmark came to Pegwell Bay in Kent to dedicate the longship Hugin, commemorating the landing of Hengest and Horsa at nearby Ebbsfleet 1500 years earlier in 449 AD.

 Though Hengist and Horsa are not referenced in the medieval tales of King Arthur, some modern Arthurian tales do link them.
 For example, in Mary Stewart's Merlin Trilogy, Hengist and Horsa are executed by Ambrosius; Hengist is given full Saxon funeral honours, cremated with his weapons on a pyre.
 In Alfred Duggan's Conscience of the King, Hengist plays a major role in the early career of Cerdic Elesing, legendary founder of the kingdom of Wessex.

 Part of the A299 road on the Isle of Thanet is named Hengist Way.

-Retinue of Hengist and Band of Horsa also make an appearance as for hire mercenaries in the popular game Crusader Kings III by game developer Paradox Development Studio.